Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets

-Binary plots also show that the comparison between the N/O* and C/N* ratios allows to constrain the accretion history and the migration of giant planets.
-This is clearly visible in the bottom four panels of Figure~\ref{fig:binary}, where the deviations of the ratios from their respective stellar values are directly proportional to the radial migration and grow in opposite directions for gas-dominated and solid-enriched giant planets.
+Moreover, the comparison between the N/O* and C/N* ratios allows for constraining the accretion history and the migration of giant planets.
+Specifically, the deviations of the ratios from their respective stellar value are directly proportional to the radial migration and grow in opposite directions for gas-dominated and solid-enriched giant planets.
 In the inheritance scenarios (see the two bottom-left panels), the N/O* and C/N* ratios of gas-dominated giant planets can deviate up to one order of magnitude above and below the stellar value, respectively.
-For the same planets, moderate deviations of the N/O* ratio with respect to the C/N* ratio provide strong indication that the evolution occurred in a reset scenario (see the two bottom-right panels).
+For the same planets, moderate deviations of the N/O* ratio with respect to the C/N* ratio provide a strong indication that the evolution occurred in a reset scenario (see the two bottom-right panels).
 When considering solid-enriched giant planets, both the N/O* and C/N* ratios are less sensitive to migration than in gas-dominated planets and follow the same trend independently on the chemical scenario.

-Moreover, no planets populate the quadrant where both the N/O* and the C/N* ratios are sub-stellar.
-The opposite case, i.e. N/O* and C/N* ratios simultaneously super-stellar, is compatible only with solid-enriched giant planets that experienced very short-scale migrations, starting within the H$_2$O snowline.
+Alongside favoured regions of the parameter space for the different planet formation histories, our results suggest forbidden (as indicated by the yellow shaded areas in Figure~\ref{fig:binary}) or marginally permitted quadrants in pairwise elemental ratios analysis.
+For instance, in no case among those we investigated in our modelling, can planets populate the quadrant where both the N/O* and the C/N* ratios are substellar (see the bottom four panels of Figure~\ref{fig:binary}).
+The opposite case, i.e., N/O* and C/N* ratios simultaneously superstellar, is very marginally compatible only with solid-enriched giant planets that experienced very short-scale migrations, starting within the H$_2$O snowline.